 \section{Abstract}

 A group action has essential holonomy if the set of points with non-trivial holonomy has positive measure.
-If such an action is topologically free, then having essential holonomy is equivalent to the action not being essentially free, that is, the set of points with non-trivial stabilizer has positive measure.
-In the paper, we investigate the relation between the property of having essential holonomy and structure of the acting group for minimal equicontinuous actions on Cantor sets.
-We show that if such a group action is locally quasi-analytic and has essential holonomy, then every commutator subgroup in its lower central series has elements with positive measure set of points with non-trivial holonomy.
-We deduce that all minimal equicontinuous Cantor actions by nilpotent groups have no essential holonomy.
-We also introduce a local version of the Farber criterion, which allows to determine when a locally quasi-analytic action has no essential holonomy.
+If such an action is topologically free, then having essential holonomy is equivalent to the action not being essentially free, which means that the set of points with non-trivial stabilizer has positive measure.
+In this paper, we investigate the relation between the property of having essential holonomy and structure of the acting group for minimal equicontinuous actions on Cantor sets.
+We show that if such a group action is locally quasi-analytic and has essential holonomy, then every commutator subgroup in the group lower central series has elements with positive measure set of points with non-trivial holonomy.
+In particular, this gives a new proof that a minimal equicontinuous Cantor action by a nilpotent group has no essential holonomy.
+We also show that the property of having essential holonomy is preserved under return equivalence and continuous orbit equivalence of minimal equicontinuous Cantor actions.
+Finally, we give examples to show that the assumption on the action that it is locally quasi-analytic is necessary.